For an online introductory tour of the Library click here.

 Do I need an account for copying/printing/scanning?

 Your full IALS library card already has a print/copy account attached to it – you will need to add money to this account in order to print, copy, and scan using our machines, either using the kiosk in the photocopy room, or at the issue and enquiry desk.
-The copy/scan machines are located in the photocopy room on the 4th floor of the library, with an additional machine on floor L2, and printers are located in the Electronic Legal Research Unit and the main 4th floor concourse.
+The copy/scan machines are located in rooms 201 & 202 on the 2nd floor of the library, with an additional machine on floor L2, and printers are located in the Electronic Legal Research Unit on 5th floor and carrel 203 on 2nd floor.
 Each scanned/copied/printed page costs 5p.
 For further information on how to use the machines and manage your print/copy account, please see our ‘Library Printing, Copying, Scanning’ guide.

 How do I find out what an abbreviation of a series of law reports or journal title on my reading list stands for?